 The contributor role is the role with the most limited access in a localization project.
 It corresponds to translators, and gives users access only to the assigned language(s).

-How to add a translator to a localization project
+How to add a contributor to a project

 You can also quickly assign all the contributors added to a project to a new localization project using the Copy setup from another project feature.

-In the case of public projects, translators can also join languages on their own, via the project's join page.
+In the case of public projects, contributors can also join languages on their own, via the project's join page.

-In Project Settings > Advanced Settings, there is a feature for public projects called New Contributors Require Moderation.
+In the project's Settings > Advanced Settings, there is a feature for public projects called New Contributors Must Be Approved.
 The owner of the project or an admin can turn it on, if an extra filter is needed, before contributors coming from the public join page can edit the language(s) they joined.

 You can also add contributors to a project using the API.

-How to manage the access of existing translators
+How to control the access of existing contributors

 Block: restricts the contributor’s access to the language.